ZoneMinder/zmeventnotification/docs/guides/principles.rst

 ++++++++++++++++++++++++++++
 There is both a static and dynamic way to control the ES.

-- You can change parameters in ``zmeventnotification.ini``.
+- You can change parameters in ``zmeventnotification.yml``.
 This will however require you to restart the ES (``sudo zmdc.pl restart  zmeventnotification.pl``).
 You can also change hook related parameters in ``objectconfig.yml`` and they will automatically take effect for the next detection (because the hook scripts restart with each invocation), if you are using local detections.

 - So obviously, there was a need to allow for programmatic change to the ES and dynamically.